neos/neos-development-collection/TYPO3.Neos/Documentation/UserGuide/Workspaces.rst

 - all users can create new private workspaces.
 - all users can edit/delete their own private workspaces.
-- users with the `TYPO3.Neos:RestrictedEditor` role can only publish to internal or private workspaces.
+- users with the `Neos.Neos:RestrictedEditor` role can only publish to internal or private workspaces.
-- other users (having the `TYPO3.Neos:Editor` role) can also publish to the public workspace *live* and create new internal workspaces.
+- other users (having the `Neos.Neos:Editor` role) can also publish to the public workspace *live* and create new internal workspaces.
-- Administrators (having the `TYPO3.Neos:Administrator` role) can create internal workspaces and manage (edit and delete) internal as well as private workspaces.
+- Administrators (having the `Neos.Neos:Administrator` role) can create internal workspaces and manage (edit and delete) internal as well as private workspaces.

 Workflow Examples